-This 11th century castle serves as one of the most famous royal residences in all of England, serving as both a popular tourist attraction and the Queen’s weekend home.
+This 11th-century castle serves as one of the most famous royal residences in all of England, serving as both a popular tourist attraction and the King’s weekend home.
 We’re sure you’ll get hungry on your visit, so check out this list below for the Best Restaurants near Windsor Castle.

-A great place to start your day (and this article!), Cinnamon Café is a breezy, cozy spot that serves some of the best brunch and afternoon tea in the area.
-Located inside of the Windsor Royal Station, the original green-painted bricks and old oaken woodwork can make even the well-tread traveler feel transported back in time.
+A great place to start your day, Cinnamon Café is a cozy spot that serves some of the best brunch and afternoon tea in the area.
+Located inside the Windsor Royal Station, the original green-painted bricks and old oaken woodwork can transport even the well-tread traveler back in time.
 Well not too far back, there is free Wi-Fi after all!

-Those looking for a light breakfast before their trip to the castle should definitely sample the many scones, muffins and cakes that are on offer.
+Those looking for a light breakfast before their trip to the castle should definitely try the many scones, muffins, and cakes on offer.
 We had a freshly baked raspberry tray bake and a cup of hot porridge and it definitely kept us charged for a long day of walking.
 If you have time, it’s definitely worth it to stop in for afternoon tea.
 You’ll be treated to some of the best scones and buttered biscuits on offer from any of the restaurants near Windsor Castle.

 Address: Arch 5 Goswell Hill

-One of the most historical restaurants near Windsor Castle, this gastropub offers visitors a beautiful view of the River Thames.
+One of the most historical restaurants near Windsor Castle, this gastropub offers visitors a beautiful view of the river Thames.
 Their riverside terrace is a relaxing place to unwind after a long day of sightseeing.
-Or take a seat at one of the elegantly tableclothed dining tables beneath the warm glow of the incandescent lights inside.
+Or, take a seat inside at one of the elegant dining tables beneath the warm glow of the incandescent lights.